georgeobote/crush-policies/terms-of-service.md

 2. Reports may trigger limited disclosure to trust & safety personnel and, when required, law enforcement.
 3. We do not guarantee compatibility or personal safety; meet others responsibly and follow local guidance.

-## 6. Auto-Match & Notifications
+## 6. Crush Drops, Intelligent Matching & Notifications

-1. Auto-match pairs verified users who opt in and meet scope/photo requirements.
-You can toggle participation in Settings → Discovery.
+1. Crush Drop is the primary discovery surface.
+Our intelligent matcher evaluates opted-in students three times per day in their school time zone, prioritizing campus matches before widening to statewide/nationwide options when necessary.
+Scoring considers items you add to your profile (major, clubs, Greek-life participation, activity recency, location scope).
+You can toggle participation and adjust scopes in Settings → Discovery.
+2. Each drop requires double opt-in.
+Both participants must tap Interested before chat unlocks, and the app may surface spotlight-style reveals or reminders when a drop is ready.
-2. We may send push notifications or emails for matches, messages, and service updates.
+3. We may send push notifications or emails for drops, matches, messages, and service updates.
 You control these settings via the app and OS-level controls.

 ## 7. Paid Features